cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving-ai-as-a-software-engineer.md

 This context-specific layer is improved through constant interactions with the model (e.g., refining its purpose, adding specifications, and/or increasing domain knowledge datasets).
 The part above the simulacrum is the personality of the model, the consumable layer, refined with additional human feedback.
 This layer on top is what ultimately determines the value of the AI system.
-In the context of source code, the personality of the model is the programming language, the coding style, the specific framework, and the business specifications.
+In the context of source code, the personality of the model is the programming language, the coding style, the specific framework, and the business rules of the software application.

 <aside class="quote">
     <em>“Simply put, if you don't use AI (as a developer) today, you wake up out of the market tomorrow morning.”</em>
 </aside>

-[//]: # (The rise of AI platforms from large companies) Big tech companies are heavily competing to become the next AI platform for businesses and developers.
+[//]: # (The rise of AI platforms from large companies) The market rat race is fierce to take the most out of these new models.
+Big tech companies are heavily competing to become the next AI platform for businesses and developers.
 Microsoft is at the head of the race today, leveraging its AI ecosystem by directly partnering with OpenAI, deploying its successful GPT models on top of its Bing search engine and [GitHub Copilot](https://github.com/features/copilot).
 On the other hand, Meta released its [<i class="fab fa-github"></i> LLaMa 2](https://github.com/facebookresearch/llama) trained model and made it open-source (good move Mark!), whereas Google struggles to not miss out the party and just deployed its Bard[^10] model on top of its [Duet AI](https://workspace.google.com/blog/product-announcements/duet-ai) platform.

 [//]: # (The threat of AI for developers)
 The bets have been gigantic because AI has the potential to radically disrupt the software industry.
-Bill Gates believes it's the biggest move forward since the invention of the Internet.
+Bill Gates himself believes it's the biggest move forward since the invention of the internet.
-Utilizing AI can be more cost-effective compared to employing developers.[^13] Moreover, its impressive capacity for labor-saving and problem-solving is accessible to a broad audience, including managers and stakeholders.
+From a practical viewpoint, utilizing AI is more cost-effective compared to employing people, specially developers.[^13] Moreover, its impressive capacity for labor-saving and problem-solving is accessible to a broad audience, including managers and stakeholders.

 Developers stand to benefit significantly as AI can assist in suggesting code enhancements, facilitating code completion, orchestrating refactoring, generating documentation and tests, conducting performance and security analyses, and even engaging in rubber duck debugging.
 The potential applications are virtually limitless.
-As AI continues to evolve, it is expected to permeate every facet of information flow services, spanning from the automation of email responses to advanced data analytics that can autonomously create plots and synthesize large volumes of data into digestible summaries, thereby expediting decision-making processes.
+As AI continues to evolve, it is expected to permeate every facet of information flow services, spanning from the automation of email responses to advanced data analytics that can autonomously create plots and synthesize large volumes of data into comprehensive summaries, thereby expediting decision-making processes.

 <aside class="quote">
     <em>“A fool with a tool is still a fool.” -- <cite>Grady Booch</cite></em>